 I am currently using Adobe Creative Cloud, which collects a monthly fee for me to use the latest versions of both Photoshop and LightRoom.

-I have recently started using Tailwind to (1) grow my Pinterest following and (2) direct more traffic to my blog.
-I will be writing a case study blog post soon once I have some data to provide you guys.
-But I am LOVING Tailwind so far.
+I have use Tailwind to (1) grow my Pinterest following and (2) direct more traffic to my blog.
+I am LOVING Tailwind so far.
 If you are a food blogger, you MUST master Pinterest.
 If not, you are leaving out a major potential traffic source.

 Tailwind offers a 30-day free trial, which is how I got started.
 If you are on the fence, I would suggest that you do the 30-day trial, look at your metrics over those 30 days, and decide if you think it is worth it for you.